 Who we are

-EcoAnalytics uses a collaborative model to conduct and disseminate research to the Canadian environmental movement.
-Member and Associate organizations work with EcoA staff and researchers to develop national surveys that help them answer questions relevant to their individual and joint campaigns.
+EcoAnalytics uses a collaborative model to conduct and disseminate research to communicators across the Canadian environmental movement: professionals in local, provincial and federal government as well as campaigners with NGOs and grassroots groups, etc. member organizations work with our staff and researchers to develop national surveys that help them answer questions relevant to their individual and joint campaigns.

 EcoAnalytics staff